 (2) The members of the Gene Technology Committee shall maintain the confidentiality of the data received in the framework of the operation of the Gene Technology Committee and may only disclose such data to third parties upon obtaining the consent of the applicant.
 This provision shall apply even if the user withdraws the submitted application.

-(3) The Gene Technology Authority shall forward the data specified in paragraph 1 to the Registering Body, and in case of data specified in paragraph 1a, shall publish the draft consent at the same time.
+(3) The Gene Technology Authority shall forward the data specified in paragraph 1 to the Registering Body, and in case of data specified in item a) of paragraph 1, shall publish the draft consent at the same time.

 (4) Among the data submitted for registering purposes, those related to user’s rights to confidential business information or patents or variety protection shall not be public provided that user requests the Gene Technology Committee or the Gene Technology Authority to treat such data in this manner.